Ahhhh, city living. There’s nothing like it in the world.

 - If you are getting the Cruz or the Vista, do yourself a favor and get the UPPAbaby Mesa car seat.

-Note: UPPAbaby just released the 2018 Cruz ($549), which has a few stylistic changes from the 2017.
+Note: The 2018 Cruz has a few stylistic changes from the 2017.
 All 2018 Cruzes now come with either black or brown leather handlebars and bumper bars.
 They’ve brought back the popular “Denny” red color and added two new ones, a green melange and a charcoal melange.
 The Cruz’s frame is also now powder-coated to reduce scratching.
 See more.

 Nuna Mixx2 ~ $599, 27 lbs